european-dynamics-rnd/circuloos-data-platform/Readme.md

 # CIRCULOOS Platform
-The CIRCULOOS Platform utilizes FIWARE compoments, designed to be implemented on factory premises or on the cloud.
+The CIRCULOOS Platform utilizes FIWARE components, designed to be implemented on factory premises or on the cloud.
 It compatible with the [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.07.01_60/gs_cim009v010701p.pdf) (Next Generation Service Interfaces) specifications.
 This platform setup serves as a template, equipped with minimal configurations to facilitate a smooth startup.
 Utilizing [FIWARE generic enablers](https://github.com/FIWARE/catalogue).

 ## Architecture
 The main components of the circuloos IoT LD platform are: